grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

    GitHub automatically assigns the writer associated with those documentation as a reviewer of the PR.

-1. The writer either drafts the PR or reviews and approves the PR and adds a notice of the deprecation in the draft What’s New document.
+1. The writer either drafts the PR or reviews and approves the PR and adds a notice of the deprecation in the draft What's New document.

    Include links, if available.